UniBwM-IFS-AILab/REAP/README.md

  - for https://github.com/PX4/px4_msgs.git : `git checkout 7f89976091235579633935b7ccaab68b2debbe19`

 **Troubleshooting:** If the ["Sanity Check"](https://docs.px4.io/v1.13/en/ros/ros2_comm.html#sanity-check-the-installation) does not succeed, try some of the following fixes:
- - Add `export FASTRTPSGEN_DIR="/usr/local/bin/"` to your aliases.sh or .bashrc file.
- - `pip3 install --user -U kconfiglib empy pyros-genmsg setuptools`.
- - `sudo apt install python3-testresources python3-genmsg`.
+ - The PX4 "error: etc/init.d-posix/rcS: 39: [: Illegal number:" so far didn't cause problems for the REAP framework.
+You can probably ignore it.
- - Use Java JDK version 11 (`sudo update-alternatives --config java`), install version 11 if not available as choice.
+ - Using Java JDK version 11 (`sudo update-alternatives --config java`) might help, install version 11 if not available as choice.
  - We provide our aliases.sh file which might help.
 If you want to use it, copy its content into /etc/profile.d/aliases.sh.
 Normally shell scripts in that directory should be automatically sourced (from the /etc/profile executable).

 When the sanity check succeeds, you should be able to execute the following steps after running the Unreal Simulation in order to remotely control the drone.
 Execute each line in a separate terminal tab: